NinaZumel/dark_tales_sleuth/content/blog/2020-10-01-notes-on-der-freischutz.md

 ---
 title: "Notes on Der Freischutz"
 date: "2020-10-01"
-categories:
-  - "evening-tales-for-the-winter-1856"
 tags:
-  - "e-t-a-hoffman"
-  - "folklore"
-  - "ghost-stories"
+  - Evening Tales for the Winter
-  - "gothic-tales"
+  - Johann August Apel
-  - "johann-august-apel"
+  - Thomas de Quincey
-  - "thomas-de-quincey"
+  - Das Gespensterbuch
 ---

 _I thought this post would be straightforward, but then I dug too deep._